 - The number of credits a student needs is less than the number of credits that would be considered more than a half-time enrollment for that semester, AND

 - The student is enrolled in, or has completed, every course required for the completion of the degree or program, AND

 - The student enrolls in an additional, non-required course where the enrollment in that non-required course raises the enrollment status above the half-time mark.

-The effective date of the rounding out provisions was January 1, 2022.
+The effective date of the rounding-out provisions was January 1, 2022.
 So, any enrollments and semesters that meet the criteria above now qualify.

 Still confused?
 Here’s a personal example:

 I am currently working on a Master of Fine Arts in Creative Writing.
 I have completed every course except two: my Thesis Proposal and Thesis Defense.
 These courses are taken within the same semester, one before the other.
-By taking only these two courses, I am considered a half-time enrollment.
+By taking only these two courses, I am considered half-time enrollment.

 Incidentally, I have exactly 6 days of GI Bill benefit remaining, so I will run out of regular funding shortly after the next semester begins.
 If I were to enroll in another class that is not required for my MFA, then I would be eligible for the extended financial assistance from the VA, or the rounding up.
 Without that extra assistance, I would be responsible for the remaining tuition.

-So, I have to choose whether or not I want to add yet another course onto an already heavy workload so I can qualify for the extra assistance.
+So, I have to choose whether or not I want to add yet another course to an already heavy workload so I can qualify for the extra assistance.
 Or, I keep only the two required courses and pay the rest of my tuition out-of-pocket.

-Keep in mind, the text of the REMOTE Act says that the VA “may provide” extra assistance, meaning that it is a possibility, not a guarantee.
+Keep in mind, that the text of the REMOTE Act says that the VA “may provide” extra assistance, meaning that it is a possibility, not a guarantee.